emberjs/guides/source/testing/testing-components.md

    Ember.run(() => document.querySelector('.comment-input').click());
 });
 ```
+In this case, it is important to be explicit about our expectation that one assertion is run.
+Failure to execute the external action test double would cause that expectation to visibly fail,
+which is what we want.

 ### Stubbing Services

 In cases where components have dependencies on Ember services, it is possible to stub these